zejiang-unsw/zejiang-unsw.github.io/_pages/about.md

 Jiang, Z., & Johnson, F. (2022).
 A New Method for Postprocessing Numerical Weather Predictions Using Quantile Mapping in the Frequency Domain. *In preparation for submission to Monthly Weather Review*.

 Jiang, Z., Johnson, F., & Sharma, A. (2022).
-Why uncertainty matters?
-A new alternative to project drought for future climates. *submitted to Water Resources Research, under review*.
+A new method for combining precipitation and evapotranspiration for characterising future drought impacts. *submitted to Water Resources Research, under review*.

 Jiang, Z., Sharma, A., & Johnson, F. (2021).
 Variable transformations in the spectral domain – Implications for hydrologic forecasting. *Journal of Hydrology*, 603, 126816. [link](https://doi.org/10.1016/j.jhydrol.2021.126816)